Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Leaving IsraelIsraeli citizens and residents are banned from leaving Israel to a country on the red list

-- There is no need to fill out an exit statement.
+- You are not required to fill out an exit statement.

-- Check the border policy at your destination, as well as the policy of the airline or cruise company:
+- Find out what the policy and restrictions of your destination are, as well as those of your airline or cruise company:

-It is your responsibility to check the country's foreign national entry policies and requirements, as well as any airline or cruise company policies that may apply to you, before traveling abroad:
+It is your responsibility to check the country's foreign national entry policies and requirements before leaving Israel:

 • Are COVID-19 tests required before arrival

-• Proof of vaccination or recovery (COVID certificate)
+• Proof of vaccination or recovery (COVID-19 certificate)

-• Countries that can validate an Israeli COVID certificate >
+• Countries that can verify Israeli COVID-19 certificates >

 - COVID-19 testing before leaving Israel: